Skip to main content

 In 2017, Brother Roger King was found guilty of a number of sexual abuse offences committed at the school in the 1970s and 1980s.

 Brother Richards is first known to have abused a child in 1962.
-He was shuffled around a number of Christian Brothers schools and is alleged to have abused students at Christian Brothers Schools in Aulbury, Wagga Wagga, Gosford and Strathfield.
+He was shuffled around a number of Christian Brothers schools and is alleged to have abused students at Christian Brothers Schools in Albury, Wagga Wagga, Gosford and Strathfield.
 Brother Richards was the principal of Christian Brothers School, St Edwards College in East Gosford in the 1970s.

 Paying for their Sins